 - “Moanin” by Art Blakey and the Jazz Messengers (00:51): Adam comes out to his mother.
 Maureen then texts with Michael about the status of their relationship.
 The song cuts as Petrie’s character squeezes out the light from a candle.

 - “The Ballad of El Goodo” by Big Star (00:56): Maeve says goodbye to Otis.
 She leaves Moordale on a bus and begins a new adventure.
-Maeve grins as Sex Education season 3 ends.
+Maeve grins as the Sex Education season 3 soundtrack song continues.

 Q.V.
 Hough (@QVHough) is Vague Visages’ founding editor.